nortmas/chrome-bookmarks/README.md

-Chrome bookmarks extension for the [Ulauncher](https://ulauncher.io/).
+Google Chrome Bookmarks extension for the [Ulauncher](https://ulauncher.io/).

-Find your Chrome bookmarks through the Ulauncher.
+Find and launch your Google Chrome bookmarks through the Ulauncher.

 [Other extensions](https://ext.ulauncher.io/)